top of page

 4. Lack of resources meaning it is unviable to investigate and convict many small crimes.

-6. Slow and inefficient system.
+6. Slow and inefficient criminal justice system.

 7. Criminals have the right to silence, and thus are always able to hamper or defeat the process of justice.